Kyuubang/Terraform/README.md

 # Terraform is Simple
 Usage :
 - Install Terraform on your machine
+- Download main.tf file
-- Download main.tf file, put in directory.
-Example : Project-1
+- Put into directory.
+For example : Project-1
 - Go to Project-1 directory
 - Run terraform init
 - Run terraform plan